 SNAP, or supplemental nutrition assistance program, is a government program that helps low-income households provide for their families and purchase groceries via an Electronic Benefits Transfer Card.
-Used to subsidize shopping and food costs, SNAP has grown significantly over the past few years and also experienced a boost in funding as part of an emergency allotment strategy during CODVID-19.
+Formerly known as food stamps, SNAP is used to subsidize shopping and food costs and has grown significantly over the past few years and also experienced a boost in funding as part of an emergency allotment strategy during CODVID-19.
 In 2019, SNAP was valued at $55 billion but it catapulted to $125 billion dollars in 2021.
 Today, SNAP purchases command nearly one in four of all CPG dollars, making this a significant growth area for brands and retailers to watch.

 What Does the SNAP Consumer Look Like?

 Numerator’s recent Helping SNAP Consumers During Economic Headwinds study looked at shoppers who use SNAP frequently–or those making at least 12 trips during the year.

 Nearly two-thirds of SNAP recipients live in the bottom 30th percentile of purchasing power and SNAP shoppers are nearly twice as likely to have children, twice as likely to be multicultural and they are 28 more likely to live in urban areas.
 When consumers shop with SNAP, their baskets are huge.
 Which means brands and retailers can drive basket growth and win trips by understanding the nuances of SNAP shoppers.